sehee-lim/sehee-lim.github.io/_posts/2024-05-06-InstructGPT.md

 resulting models are called *InstructGPT*.\
 It is important for language models to be both helpful and honest while avoiding causing psychological or social harm due to their utility in broad applications.
-Using the language of @askell2021general, language models should be built around three key principles: helpfulness, honesty and harmlessness.
+Using the language of Askell, language models should be built around three key principles: helpfulness, honesty and harmlessness.
 First, they need to be helpful as language models are designed to assist in solving problems.
 Language models must adhere